cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Twinning Management

-Twinning management is the key to the efficient deployment and potential value of network digital twin systems in production networks.
+Twinning management is the key to the efficient deployment and potential value of Network Digital Twin systems in production networks.
 Twinning management technology inputs all information and data from each step of the network business into the constructed model by constructing digital threads for optimization, prediction, and guidance.
 Then, the